JustKing2610/Justin_Crispatus_project_lectorate/Data_analysis_data_VU/Readme.md

 ```
 create an MSA using MAFFT
 ```
-mafft concatenated_consensus.fasta > MSA_consensus.fasta
+"/usr/bin/mafft"  --globalpair --maxiterate 16 --inputorder "concatenated_consensus.fasta"
 ```
 Visualise in a MSA viewer or run iqtree to construct a phylogenetic analysis.
+These specific results were visualised using Clustal omega.